-To adapt headlight range to the vehicle load to prevent dazzling: Turn thumb wheel ^(D) until the required setting is shown on the miles display.
+To adapt headlight range to the vehicle load to prevent dazzling: Turn thumb wheel ^{(D} until the required setting is displayed on the miles display.
+The display shows for 4 seconds, when low beam is switched on or every time the beam range is changed, together with the symbol ^(D).

-- 0 = Front seats occupied - 1 = All seats occupied - 2 = All seats occupied and load compartment laden - 3 = Driver's seat occupied and load compartment laden
+- 0 = Front seats occupied - = All seats occupied - 2 = All seats occupied and load compartment laden - 3 = Driver's seat occupied and load compartment laden